blockchain-ebook/nodejs-blockchain/chapter6/README.md

-# Chapter 5 - Node.js Makes Your Front-end Fly
+# Chapter 5:  Node.js makes your frontend fly

 Note: The chinese book is at: http://bitcoin-on-nodejs.ebookchain.org